ilo5u/CX-CPU/README.md

 Tips: If graphs can not display properly, you can try download the **Readme.md** and open it with **Typora**, https://www.typora.io/

-Please contact to 1047839605@qq.com or livewithoutsacrifice@outlook.com if you have some problems about this document or design of ``Chinx``.
+Please contact to 1047839605@qq.com or livewithoutsacrifice@outlook.com if you have any problems about this document or design of ``Chinx``.

 # Forward